mahirvisoredbroom855/ChronoTrack/README.md

 </div>

-> **A lightweight yet powerful CLI-based time tracker engineered for developers and creators.
-Log your work sessions, breaks, categorize with tags, and analyze productivity patterns—all from your terminal with ease.**
+> **A Lightweight Yet Powerful CLI-based Time Tracker Engineered for Developers and Creators.
+Log Your Work Sessions, Breaks, Categorize with Tags, and Analyze Productivity Patterns—all From Your Terminal With Ease.**

 ---